bjkawecki/bjkawecki/README.md

 # Hello there 👋

-- 💬 I’m a Slavist from Germany and self taught developer.
+- 🧑‍💻 I’m a Slavist from Germany and self taught developer.
-- 🌱 Checkout my spaced repetition web app for Russian vocabulary at: <a target="_blank" rel="noopener noreferrer" href="https://bajkal-app.de">bajkal-app.de</a>.
+- 🌱 Check out my spaced repetition web app for Russian vocabulary at: <a target="_blank" rel="noopener noreferrer" href="https://bajkal-app.de">bajkal-app.de</a>.
+- 💬 And this is my simple website powered by GitHub Pages and Jekyll: <a target="_blank" rel="noopener noreferrer" href="https://bjoernkawecki.de">bjoernkawecki.de</a>.